MiguelSR/metal-scraper/README.md

 # Metal Scraper

+Forked from @MiguelSR.

+This now scrapes the entirety of Metal-Archives.

 ## Description

 This is a simple scraper made with Scrapy to get information about Metal bands (scraping data from metal-archives.com).